Exam note¶

 The difference between a business continuity plan and an incident response plan is:

-Business Continuity Plan Incident response plan
+Business Continuity Plan | Incident response plan |

-The security incident may be at the same time as the business catastrophe, as addressed in the business continuity plan, but as a specific security event it might be less than catastrophic, but could be a serious breach of security, such as a hacker attack or internal fraud.
+Tells staff how to deal with a security incident.
+The goal is to handle the current security incident, without regard of the business issues The security incident may be at the same time as the business catastrophe, as addressed in the business continuity plan, but as a specific security event it might be less than catastrophic, but could be a serious breach of security, such as a hacker attack or internal fraud. |

 A power surge variation of 10% is acceptable, more indicates an incident.